 If you have ever missed the dose don’t worry take it as soon as possible whenever you remember that you didn’t take the medicine.
-Do not take the extra medicine skip the dose which you have forgotten to take if it is almost time for your next dose.
+Do not take the extra medicine to skip the dose which you have forgotten to take if it is almost time for your next dose.
 Don’t try to overdose I otherwise it will harm you very badly.

 What Happens If I Overdose?

-An overdose of Morphine 15 Mg, 30 Mg, 60 Mg can be very dangerous for you or for your loved one.
+An overdose of Morphine 15 Mg, 30 Mg, 60 Mg (abg 60) can be very dangerous for you or for your loved one.
 If this issue occurs, unfortunately, seek medical emergency or medical help as soon as possible call the Poison Help line at 1-800-222-1222.
-Beside this also some numbers are available as well on which you can contact and they can serve you as soon as possible.
+Besides this also some numbers are available as well on which you can contact and they can serve you as soon as possible.

 What Should I Avoid?

 - If you are taking this med regularly then you should avoid drinking alcohol because it has dangerous side effects which can harm you badly.

 - Be careful while you are driving because Morphine can also reduce your memory or think the ability

 - Do not breast-milk your newborn child if you are taking Morphine regularly it may harm him/her badly.

 Hope so you have enjoyed this article of Morphine and all things related to Morphine including its side effects, overdose, miss dose, precautions, etc.

 If you need more interesting and amazing articles like this to keep subscribing to our blog regularly and keep connected for more updates.